Modeling electron fractionalization with unconventional Fock spaces: Fermion-root quasiparticles

-There is a simple interpretation of Eq. \eqref{no}.
-The operator \(C^{\dagger(2m-l)}C^{2m-l}\) annihilates any state with less than \(2m-l\) particles, and \(C^lC^{\dagger l}\) annihilates any state with \(2m-l\) or more particles.
-Then the rule for normal ordering, Eq. \eqref{no}, states that these two sets of states taken together conform the totality of the Fock space.
-This interpretation also suggests the form \(N=\sum_{l=1}^{2m-1}C^{\dagger l}C^{l}\) for the number operator of the quasiparticles.
-To check that this is correct, one uses the normal ordering and the exclusion rule to prove the key relation
+There is a simple interpretation of Eq.\,\eqref{no}.
+The operator \(C_\alpha^{\dagger(2m-l)}C_\alpha^{2m-l}\) annihilates any state with less than \(2m-l\) particles, and \(C_\alpha^lC_\alpha^{\dagger l}\) annihilates any state with \(2m-l\) or more particles.
+Then Eq.\,\eqref{no}, the rule for normal ordering quasiparticles and quasiholes, states that these two sets of states taken together conform the totality of the Fock space (since there is only one label \(\alpha\)).
+This interpretation also suggests that

-Now the quasiparticles can be counted, minimally coupled to a gauge field, and the fractionalizing vacuum \(|0\rangle\), \(C|0\rangle=0\), can be defined.
+might play the role of number operator for the quasiparticles.
+To check that this is correct, one exploits the normal ordering and exclusion rules to show that